Money Trouble? Cut Out These Expenses

-Eliminate leisure shopping or other activities that put you in temptation.
+Eliminate leisure shopping or other activities that present you with temptation.

 Is it an option to work from home more?
 Can you carpool or combine your errands into fewer trips?
 If your family has multiple vehicles, can you sell one and share the remaining?

 With the ease of using the Internet to compare rates, the insurance business is much more competitive than it used to be.
 Shop around for the best deals on any type of insurance you have.